 On the Trail of English Travellers, 1602-1941

-“a valuable, highly recommended contribution to the study of the perception of Romania by English outsiders down through the centuries, and at the same time does valued, much-appreciated service for visitors to Romania today.” – The Midwest Book Review
+Romania Revisited: “a valuable, highly recommended contribution to the study of the perception of Romania by English outsiders down through the centuries, and at the same time does value, much-appreciated service for visitors to Romania today.” – The Midwest Book Review

 Imprint: Center for Romanian Studies